climatechangemakers/climate-changemakers-act/README.md

 | VARCHAR NOT NULL (foreign key on `member_of_congress`) | VARCHAR | DOUBLE PRECISION | DOUBLE PRECISION |

-The district office, as of now, is primarily used for identifying district offices which are closest to the Changemaker contacting their memeber of congress.
+The district office table, as of now, is primarily used to identify district offices which are closest to the Changemaker contacting their memeber of congress.
 This is done by calculating the distance between the Chanegmaker's address and the district office's `lat`/`lng`.

 ### LCV Scores